 Despite our nation’s high unemployment rates, there is still a real challenge to hire employees that are reliable and committed.
 Part of the reason could be the low detailing labor rates; nevertheless, by applying better practices, you can narrow down possible employees, to the cream of the crop at the pre-interview, interview and/or probation stages.

-The one thing you must never do is hire under pressure.
+The first tip is that you must never do is hire under pressure.
 Do not over-book your schedules and then find yourself squeezed for time to look for extra hands.
-You will risk those detailing jobs being done poorly by new hands and then face the rath of customers.
+You will risk those detailing jobs being done poorly by new hands and then face the rah of customers.

 Another thing is to be receptive to referrals.
 They are an effective way to hire employees and for good reasons.
 Be they family, friends or colleagues, your referrers probably know you and your preferences well enough to introduce people they feel are a close match.

 Better Practices On How To Hire Employees for Your Detailing Business

 Have Clear Communication Lines